-How does cancer immunotherapy work?
+How does liver cancer immunotherapy work?

 The unique challenges of treating liver cancer with immunotherapy

 The liver filters large volumes of blood received directly from the digestive system and other parts of the body.
-While performing that vital function, the liver plays an important role in regulating the immune system.
+While performing that vital function, the liver also plays an important role in regulating the immune system.
 Specifically, the liver determines which of the proteins it encounters are harmful invaders and which should be ignored, then relays that information to the immune system so it can respond appropriately.

-Scientists in the general medical community have found that some types of liver cancer have unique immune-suppressive capabilities.
+Scientists in the medical community have found that some types of liver cancer have unique immune-suppressive capabilities.
 More precisely, certain liver cancer cells are able to capitalize on the power of the liver to influence the body’s immune response and effectively “convince” it to ignore the tumor.
 As such, liver cancer may be less responsive to immunotherapy than other types of cancer.

 As a National Cancer Institute-designated comprehensive cancer center, Moffitt Cancer Center is nationally recognized as a cancer research pioneer.
 Our scientists and clinicians are continually working to improve liver cancer treatment and discover new options to help each patient achieve the best possible outcome and quality of life.
-Currently, our patients have access to select FDA-approved immunotherapies and other cutting-edge options available only through our robust clinical trials program, and we enhance our cancer-fighting arsenal every single day.
+Currently, our patients have access to FDA-approved immunotherapies and other cutting-edge options that are available only through our robust clinical trials program, and we enhance our cancer-fighting arsenal every single day.